Quick Review: Boxee Box

 How to Really Kill Computer Viruses

 The solution is to scan the hard drive without starting Windows.
-There are the so-called “Rescue CDs” provided by antivirus software makers or third-party developers for free.
+IT Company guys and support services like the ones from Naperville IT Company do them by themselves.
+However, there are the so-called “Rescue CDs” provided by antivirus software makers or third-party developers for free.
 These are ISO images containing the antivirus software and usually a Linux operating system.
 The ISO can be burned to a CD or written to a bootable USB stick.

 When you boot from this “Rescue CD”, your computer does not run any files from your Windows system disk and so any viruses it contains remain inactive and vulnerable.
 This makes the antivirus application’s job much easier.
 The resulting clean-up operation is far more thorough than anything that can be accomplished from within Windows.